poindexter12/life/resume/external.md

 ### Profile {#profile}

-Hands on software engineering manager.
+Hands on technical and software engineering leader.
 10 years of software engineering experience, with a proven track record of delivering complete solutions.
-5 years of experience managing, developing, and retaining software engineers.
+5 years of experience in directing, developing, and retaining software engineers.
 Strong interest and passion for understanding and developing software patterns and practices.

 ------